geek-cookbook/geek-cookbook/manuscript/kubernetes/ingress/traefik/index.md

 ```

 Commit your changes, wait for a reconciliation, and run `kubectl get ingress -n podinfo`.
-You should see an ingress created matching the host defined above, and the ADDRESS value should match the service address of the nginx-ingress-controller service.
+You should see an ingress created matching the host defined above, and the ADDRESS value should match the service address of the traefik service.

 ```
 root@cn1:~# kubectl get ingress -A